crosswalk-project/crosswalk-website/documentation/18-Screens.md

       // ...rest of the application code...
     };

 If you run the application now, you'll notice that the game rotates to landscape when it starts.
-Its appearance is the same as if the physical device is rotated to landscape.
+Its appearance is the same as if the physical device were rotated to landscape.
 An application can also be locked to portrait orientation using this approach (`screen.lockOrientation('portrait')`).

-If you prefer, there are a couple of other ways to force an application's orientation:
+If you prefer, there are a couple of other ways to fix an application's orientation:

 *   Use the `orientation` field in the manifest (this only works for Crosswalk 8 or later).